Journey Genetic Testing 1-855-362-5224 Confidential Online Ordering 24/7

 Kentucky Paternity Law

-This information about Kentucky paternity legal statutes is provided for general use only.
+It may be helpful, if you considering a DNA test to establish paternity, to be aware of the legal statutes in Kentucky regarding paternity.
+The following information about Kentucky paternity law is provided as general information only.
 Journey Genetic Testing does not provide legal advice or representation.
 We encourage you to research your state laws for the most current information, or contact a family law attorney.
-All of our DNA testing is conducted in AABB accredited testing laboratories.

 Kentucky Paternity Law: KRS 406